 IMAGINARY – through the eyes of mathematics

-“IMAGINARY – through the eyes of mathematics” is an interactive travelling exhibition by the Mathematischen Forschungsinstituts Oberwolfach originally developed for the Year of Mathematics 2008 in Germany.
-Its intention is to display visualizations, interactive installations, virtual realities, 3D objects and their theoretical background in algebraic geometry and in singularity theory in an attracting and understandable manner.
+“IMAGINARY – through the eyes of mathematics” is an interactive travelling exhibition by the Mathematisches Forschungsinstitut Oberwolfach originally developed for the Year of Mathematics 2008 in Germany.
+Its intention is to display visualizations, interactive installations, virtual realities, 3D objects and their theoretical background in algebraic geometry and in singularity theory in an attractive and understandable manner.
 It’s a unique science experience!

 The main attraction of an IMAGINARY exhibition is the SURFER program that calculates and displays algebraic surfaces in real time.
 Visitors can enter and change polynomial equations on a large touchscreen with their fingers, shift parameters, determine the colours of the surfaces and turn the figures as they like.

 Various mathematical and physical phenomena are adressed with the program CINDERELLA.
 This is a compilation of interactive applications that communicate topics as simulation, chaos or symmetries in a playful way.
 In addition, the program MORENAMENTS allows to paint symmetrical patterns in one of the 17 space groups in the Euclidian plane.